-•• 🗆 Yes ••  No investm nake a minimum of sustainable nents with an environmental /e: % charac its obje have a notes Environmental/Social (E/S) teristics and while it does not have as ctive a sustainable investment, it will minimum proportion of% of able investments ) I y in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy es st in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy t nake a minimum of sustainable nents with a social objective:% - with a social objective notes E/S characteristics, but will not any sustainable investments how the environmental or social characteristics promoted by the
+Does this financial product have a sustainable investment objective? ●● □ Yes ● ○ 図 No It will make a minimum of sustainable investments with an environmental objective: % ☐ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments ☐ in economic activities that qualify as environmentally sustainable under the EU Taxonomy ☐ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with a social objective It will make a minimum of sustainable investments with a social objective:% ☑ It promotes E/S characteristics, but will not make any sustainable investments in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That